 Federal Green Challenge

-National Federal Green Challenge Awards and Results
+Federal Green Challenge National FY14 Results

 Federal Agencies are recognized through the Federal Green Challenge for outstanding efforts that go beyond regulatory compliance and strive for annual improvements of five percent or more in selected target areas.

-2013 FGC National Award Winners
+2015 FGC National Award Winners

 Improvement by Target Area - Highest Increased Percentage Over Previous Year

 Southern Arizona VA Health Care System, Department of Veterans Affairs, Tucson, AZ

 During 2014, the Southern Arizona VA Health Care System focused waste reduction efforts in four primary waste streams: blue wrap, xylene (a chemical used in tissue sampling), plastic barrels, and pallets.
 Operating room staff collected blue wrap before the start of each case.
 The blue wrap, classified as a number five plastic, was bagged and recycled, as part of a local pilot program.